Jack Emanuel: District commissioner

 The Tolai had a long standing dispute with European settlers over a cocoa plantation on the Gazelle Peninsula.
-They claimed they were entitled to compensation from the authorities for land taken and a share of profits in the Tolai Cocoa Project.
-They had previously attempted to take over a cocoa fermentary by force.
+They considered that they were entitled to compensation from the authorities for land taken from them and to a share of the profits from the Tolai Cocoa Project.
+A group of Tolai had previously attempted to take over a cocoa fermentary by force.

-On 19 August 1971, Tolai in war paint had assembled at Kabaira plantation on the Gazelle Peninsula and were confronted by the police.
-Emanuel was invited by some of the Tolai to discuss the dispute and he left the police and accompanied them into the bush.
-He was fatally stabbed with a Second World War Japanese bayonet shortly after beginning negotiations.
+On 19 August 1971, a group of Tolai in war paint assembled at Kabaira plantation on the Gazelle Peninsula and were confronted by the police.
+Emanuel was invited by some of the Tolai to discuss the dispute and he accompanied them into the bush.
+Here, shortly after beginning negotiations, he was fatally stabbed with a Second World War Japanese bayonet.
 Emanuel staggered back towards the police lines but collapsed and died before reaching them.
-The motive for the killing is thought to be Emanuel's involvement in the 1958 incident at Navuneram.

-Emanuel's killers, Tolai leader William Taupa and four others, were afterwards arrested and brought to justice following a complex trial reported to have cost around AU$250,000.
-Some 1,000 Australian troops were deployed to the Tolai lands to maintain the peace.
-The Australian administration considered imposing collective punitive measures against the Tolai, but decided against this course.
-The Tolai people were generally shocked by the murder and the incident led to them largely abandoning the land protest movement.
+Trial of murderers

+In the aftermath of the killing police patrols were increased in the Kabaira area.
+Villagers, including the elderly, women and children, were beaten, gardens deliberately trampled and pigs killed.
+The police brought in many villagers for questioning and some were torture; at the subsequent trial the Chief Justice of the territory refused to admit some confessions into evidence because of this.
+The offices of the Motaungan Association, which advocated for native rights, were raided.
+Despite the association having tried to dissuade the residents of Kabaira from violence its leader, Joseph ToGigie, was arrested on suspicion of murder.
+ToGigie was charged under rarely used laws that allowed the leaders of organisations to be indicted ex officio for crimes committed by their members.
+A magistrate later dismissed the charges as there was no actual evidence of ToGigie's involvement in the crime.

+The police indicted 21 Tolai men for offences related to the death of Emmanuel.
+The territory's Department of Law, whose officers read the police reports, recommended that only five men should face charges for the murder but the Australian government insisted that a larger number be tried.
+Some Europeans resident in the territory as well as some native inhabitants, particularly from the Highland regions, expressed the view that those accused should face summary execution without trial.